Factbox - Scotland gears up for breakaway vote

-- Annual GDP figures produced by the Scottish government are unique in offering different calculations, according to whether North Sea oil revenue is included in its accounts.

-- GDP - Scotland's economic output is between 42 and 48 billion pounds, depending on how it is calculated.
-If North Sea oil is excluded or distributed per capita, Scotland ran a budget deficit of 12-13 percent in 2010.
-But if North Sea revenues are added according to their geographical distribution, Scotland's budget deficit jumped to 6.8 percent in 2010 after being close to zero for the previous four years.
+- If North Sea oil is excluded or distributed per capita, Scotland ran a deficit of 12-13 percent on its current budget balance in 2010.
+But if North Sea revenues are added according to their geographical distribution, it was 6.8 percent of GDP in 2010 after being close to zero for the previous four years.
+(Source here)

 * POLITICS, EMPLOYMENT, HEALTH: